lisafritsche/lisafritsche.github.io/index.md

 - Software Engineering
 - Cryptography
+- International Trade

 I love working on problems that involve **logic** and **mathematics**, which is why I chose these subjects — they challenge me in the best ways.
+I am also interested in gaining knowledge in the economic field.

 ## 💻 My Tools of Choice